nikita-t1/server-config/05_msmtp.md

 # Password method 3: Store the password directly in this file.
 Usually it is not
 # a good idea to store passwords in plain text files.
 If you do it anyway, at
 # least make sure that this file can only be read by yourself.
-# TODO: Use the password of your own mail account
+# TODO: Use the password of your own mail account // [!code focus]
-password pAssW0Rd123
+password pAssW0Rd123 // [!code focus]

 # Password method 4: Store the password in ~/.netrc.
 This method is probably not
 # relevant anymore.